 2.Write Out Your Menu

 It seems like a no-brainer, but writing down your plan will help you remember and stick to it.
-You can use your smartphone, a pen, and paper, or a specially designed meal planner, like Jessica's 52 Week Meal Planner.
+You can use your smartphone, a pen, and paper, or a specially designed meal planner.
 I like to use a dry erase board on my fridge.

 Grab inspiration from anywhere to plan a variety of meals.
 From Instagram, Pinterest and blogs to food magazines and cookbooks, recipe inspiration is everywhere to keep you from eating the same meal every week.